kimkristine/kimkristine/README.md

 Here are some ideas to get you started:

-- :thought_balloon: I’m currently working on my portfolio.
+- I’m currently working on my portfolio.
 - 🌱 I’m currently learning instructional design.
 -->